-Your restaurant concept is the overall restaurant theme or idea and includes cuisine, service style, music, and menu design.
+Restaurant concepts define the overall theme or idea behind a restaurant, including cuisine, service style, music, and menu design.
 Choosing the right concept is a crucial first step when opening your restaurant or refreshing your brand.

 Get your concept right and customers will rave about the experience, recommend you to others, and keep returning.
 Get it wrong—with a menu that doesn’t fit the ambiance or pricey dishes not suited for the clientele—and potential regulars will at best feel confused and at worst never return.